 Green Finance Taxonomy

-In order to support the achievement of the objectives of the European Green Deal, recognising the importance of the financial sector and aiming to combat greenwashing, the European Union introduced Regulation (EU) 2020/852 (the EU Taxonomy) in its 2018 Action Plan.
-This Regulation establishes the criteria for determining whether an economic activity can be considered environmentally sustainable.
+In order to support the achievement of the objectives of the European Green Deal, recognising the importance of the financial sector and with the aim of preventing greenwashing, in its 2018 Action Plan the European Union introduced EU Regulation 2020/852 (the so-called EU Taxonomy), which establishes the criteria for determining whether an economic activity can be considered environmentally sustainable.

-According to the EU Taxonomy, an economic activity is sustainable if it:
+According to the Taxonomy, an economic activity is considered sustainable if it:

 • contributes substantially to one or more of the EU’s six environmental objectives;

-• respects the “Do No Significant Harm” (DNSH) principle, meaning it does not significantly harm any of the other objectives;
+• complies with the “Do No Significant Harm” (DNSH) principle, meaning that it does not harm any of the other objectives;

-• complies with minimum safeguard requirements, in line with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+• meets minimum safeguards, in compliance with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.

 Climate change mitigation